-For the nine-month periods ended 30 September 2015 and 2014
+For the years ended 31 December 2015 and 2014

-(30 September 2015 and 2014 reviewed only, not audited in accordance with the generally accepted auditing standards) (Expressed in Thousands of New Taiwan Dollars except for share and per share data and unless otherwise stated)
+(Expressed in Thousands of New Taiwan Dollars except for share and per share data and unless otherwise stated)

 I. Organizations and business scope

 China Life Insurance Co., Ltd. (the "Company") was incorporated in Taiwan on 25 April 1963, previously known as Overseas Life Corp.
 The Company was renamed China Life Insurance Co., Ltd. and authorized by Ministry of Finance, R.O.C. and Ministry of Economic Affairs, R.O.C. in January 1981.
 The registered office address of the Company is 5F., No.122, Dunhua N. Rd., Songshan Dist., Taipei City, Taiwan (R.O.C.).
 The Company's shares were listed on the Taiwan Stock Exchange.
 The Company mainly engages in the business of life insurance.
 The Company is headquartered in Taipei City, and has branches in Taoyuan City, Taichung City, Chiayi City, Tainan City, Kaohsiung City, Pintung County, Hualien County and Penghu County.